Isabella Tiger Moth/Woolly Bear (Pyrrharctia Isabella)

 Isabella tiger moth of the Erebidae family is indigenous to the United States and parts of southern Canada.
 They are even called woolly worm, woolly bear, and banded woolly bear in their larval form.

 Description and Identification

 The larvae have a hairy, woolly, fuzzy appearance because of the dense and stiff hair covering their body, earning them the name woolly worm or woolly bear.
-They have brownish or reddish-brown hair at the center, while the anterior and posterior parts of their body remain covered in black setae.
+The middle part of their body is covered with reddish or reddish-brown hair resembling bands or stripes, while tufts of black hair occupy the anterior and posterior regions.

 The pupa has a reddish-brown body remaining enclosed in a cocoon made of silk and larval hairs.

 The females appear larger than their male counterparts, while there is also a difference in coloration in their wings.